xon52/x5-gmaps/README.md

 This is a lightweight Google Maps plugin for Vue.

+Also check out a [tutorial creating a COVID Heatmap](https://medium.com/javascript-in-plain-english/making-a-covid-map-using-vue-google-maps-89eb70a9f089) using this.

 :warning: This plugin is in development, so please let me know if you find any errors.

 ## Installation